skorokithakis/stavros-notes/content/ardupilot/tuning-the-tecs.md

 This is some more advanced information on tuning the TECS:

-- If you want more altitude precision and more responsive control, you should lower the `TECS_SPDWEIGHT` parameter value below 1.
+- If you have a pitot tube and want more altitude precision and more responsive control, you should lower the `TECS_SPDWEIGHT` parameter value below 1.
 - A right `KFF_THR2PTCH` value is crucial for the TECS to work correctly without pitot.
 - The `THR_SLEWRATE` value should be set so that the plane doesn't lose airspeed when you yank the pitch stick to `TECS_CLMB_MAX` degrees.